 Buying Closed-End Funds at a Discount

-Longtime Stansberry & Associates readers are familiar with our colleague Dr. David Eifrig.
+Longtime Stansberry Research readers are familiar with our colleague Dr. David Eifrig.

 As a former professional trader, "Doc" has applied the strategies he learned at Wall Street's top investment firms to rack up an incredible track record in his Retirement Millionaire and Retirement Trader advisories over the past few years.

 Doc sat down with us to explain one of his favorite "no risk" ways to make money... a strategy he calls "the closest thing to free money" you'll find in the investment markets.

 Read on for the details on this simple but powerful idea...

 Stansberry Research: Doc, you've called the strategy of buying closed-end funds one of the few legitimate "free money opportunities" in the investment markets.
 Before we talk about how this idea works, can you first define what a closed-end fund is?

 Dr. David Eifrig: Sure.
 Basically, there are two types of funds available to general investors: open-end funds and closed-end funds.
 Most of the funds folks are familiar with, like the traditional mutual funds you might own in a 401(k), are open-end funds.